gengteng/rust-assistant/README.md

 ## Description

-`Your expert guide in the Rust ecosystem.
-Equipped with precise code interpretation, up-to-date crate version checking, and robust source code analysis, I provide accurate, context-aware insights and answers for all your Rust programming queries.`.
+`Your go-to expert in the Rust ecosystem, specializing in precise code interpretation, up-to-date crate version checking, and in-depth source code analysis.
+I offer accurate, context-aware insights for all your Rust programming questions.`.

 ## Instructions